dqops/dqo/docs/dqo-concepts/checks/monitoring-checks/monitoring-checks.md

 In DQO, the check is a data quality test, which consists of a [data quality sensor](../../sensors/sensors.md) and a [data quality rule](../../rules/rules.md).

-Monitoring checks are standard checks that monitor data quality.
-Monitoring checks can be run daily and monthly.
+Monitoring checks are standard checks that monitor the data quality of a table or column.
+There are two categories of monitoring checks: daily checks and monthly checks.

 The daily monitoring checks store the most recent sensor readouts for each day when the data quality check was run.
 This means that if you run a check several times a day only the most recent readout is stored.
 The previous readouts for